 You’ve probably heard of the traditional CMSs like Wordpress or Drupal and how they work ie they are hosted and served every time a request for a page is made.
 As an opposite to that, a headless CMS decouples content management from your front-end and back-end.
 That allows you to deliver your content beyond websites or an app and repurpose your content from many different front-ends.

 Most of the headless CMSes available will fit any front-end technology you are using.
 How important and how useful they are you can check in one of our case studies.
 We’ve talked about and shared our experience of Contentful, Storyblok, Sanity, Forestry, etc.

 Now that you’ve built your JAMstack website or an app with one of the tools mentioned above let’s find it a home.
 Nowadays modern-day hosting solutions and CDNs have become so much more offering pretty much everything you need to ship a modern website.

-Just take a look at our favorite solutions like Netlify and Zeit.
+Just take a look at our favorite solutions like Netlify and Vercel.
 Or more traditional ones like Firebase and AWS.

 All this just goes to show the best thing about JAMstack.
 The fact that you can juggle the tools for hosting, building, and content management any which way you like, creating the best stack for your current project.

 The JAMstack ecosystem is rapidly evolving and as the plethora of tools and resources already available are pushing the boundaries of what you can do with a static website to new heights.